Nolan Jones Player Props: Rockies vs. Tigers

 - Jones is hitting .315 with eight doubles, five home runs and 14 walks.

+- Jones has picked up a hit in 71.0% of his 31 games this year, with at least two hits in 29.0% of them.

-- He has homered in five games this season (16.1%), homering in 4.1% of his trips to the dish.
+- In 16.1% of his games this season, he has gone deep, and 4.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.